qutip/qutip-tutorials/tutorials-v5/heom/heom-1e-spin-bath-model-pure-dephasing.md

 The Bosonic environment is implicitly assumed to obey a particular Hamiltonian (see paper), the parameters of which are encoded in the spectral density, and subsequently the free-bath correlation functions.

 In the example below we show how to model the overdamped Drude-Lorentz Spectral Density, commonly used with the HEOM.
 We show how to do the Matsubara and Pade analytical decompositions, as well as how to fit the latter with a finite set of approximate exponentials.
-This differs from examble 1a in that we assume that the system and coupling parts of the Hamiltonian commute, hence giving an analytically solvable ''pure dephasing'' model.
+This differs from example 1a in that we assume that the system and coupling parts of the Hamiltonian commute, hence giving an analytically solvable ''pure dephasing'' model.
 This is a useful example to look at when introducing other approximations  (e.g., fitting of correlation functions) to check for validity/convergence against the analytical results.
-(Note that, generally, for the fitting examples, the pure dephasing model is the 'worst possible case'.
+(Note that, generally, for the fitting examples, the pure dephasing model is the 'worst possible case'.)

 ### Drude-Lorentz spectral density